Residential Services to Children in Need of Protection

 HOMICIDE: Death due to injury intentionally inflicted by the action of another person.
 Homicide is a neutral term that does not imply fault or blame.

-UNDETERMINED: Death which, because of insufficient evidence or inability to otherwise determine, cannot be classified as natural, accidental, suicide or homicide.
+UNDETERMINED: Death which, because of insufficient evidence or inability to otherwise determine, cannot reasonably be classified as natural, accidental, suicide or homicide.